-If your child’s attendance drops below 96% without good reason, you will receive letter 1 informing you that we are concerned.
+If your child’s attendance drops below 96% without good reason, you will receive two letters:

 Punctuality – Arriving and Leaving School on Time

-Morning registration ends at 9.00 if a pupil arrives after this time, he/she should be accompanied by the parent to school office and they will be marked as L in the register, which means they are late.
+Once morning registration ends, if a pupil arrives after this time, he/she should be accompanied by the parent to school office and they will be marked as L in the register, which means they are late.

 You will receive a letter, a home visit and be invited to a support meeting if we are concerned about the number of Lates your child has.

 Kingston Park has a breakfast club and all pupils are welcome.
 The breakfast club opens at 7.45am and provides your child with a healthy breakfast and the opportunity to develop their social skills.
 You may find that regular attendance at breakfast club may help improve your child’s punctuality.

 Please be prompt when collecting your children from school at 3.10pm.